 Happy Trails Brewing Company.
 Not far from one of the oldest brewers in Tennessee, stands one of the newest.
 Even if you don’t drink, it’s worth the trip to see the bar; 19 gallons of clear polyurethane went into the production of this wooden masterpiece.
 Happy Trails is a nano-brewery – – which means they brew smaller batches than a micro-brewery; but they brew lots and lots of those smaller batches so they have an extreme array of flavors to choose from.
 In addition to their own crafts, they carry a huge selection of other craft brews and even hard cider.
 You can bring your own food, order from several restaurants, or dine from an occasional food truck in the parking lot.
 Happy Trails often has live entertainment and a playground out back complete with fire pit.
 38 East Bockman Way St. 3, Sparta, TN 38583.
 (931) 267-8027

 Northfield Vineyards.
 You will feel your blood pressure drop as you approach Northfield Vineyards.
 An almost surreal country setting that carries many delicious treats in addition to it’s fine selection of wine.
 The mules that are pictured in the logo reside on this century farm along with the family who owns the vineyard.
 They also have a nice selection of local-made crafts and jewelry that make GREAT gifts.
 Open seven days a week, and located not far off of Hwy.
 111, near the Upper Cumberland Regional Airport; if you visit once – – you will be back.
+Not far from Burgess Falls.
 515 Ray Cemetery Rd, Sparta, TN 38583.
 (931) 761-9463